ultraio/docs-blockchain/docs/blockchain/general/tools/cleos.md

 ### Creating an Ultra Pro Wallet

 Allow user to create new Ultra Pro Wallet when the system contract is deployed, with expected cost should not be larger than max payment.
 Cost calculation will base on config from newactconfig.
-All names will be-auto generated on chain with format of `1aa2aa3aa4aa` with `a` as an alphabet character.
+All names will be auto-generated on chain with format of `1aa2aa3aa4aa` with `a` as an alphabet character.

 ```sh
 cleos push action eosio newnonebact '{"creator":"alice", "owner":{"threshold":1,"keys":[{"key":"EOS7i1PgEe399sjbhhS6umNFU6okzit96chj8NtpBRzy6XpDYXUH9","weight":1}],"accounts":[],"waits":[]}, "active":{"threshold":1,"keys":[{"key":"EOS7i1PgEe399sjbhhS6umNFU6okzit96chj8NtpBRzy6XpDYXUH9","weight":1}],"accounts":[],"waits":[]}, "max_payment":"1.00000000 UOS"}' -p alice